 If don’t use the NGFB social sharing features, and you’re a bit of a performance geek, you can add the following constant to your wp-config.php file for a small performance improvement (approx. 0.0070 secs per page load).

-You might also consider using the WordPress Social Sharing Optimization (WPSSO) plugin instead of NGFB — WPSSO is a fork (aka child) of NextGEN Facebook (NGFB).
-They have the same author, many of the same excellent features, but WPSSO is distributed without the sharing buttons and their related features.
-As a result, WPSSO is 25% smaller and is often preferred for websites that already have (or don’t need) a set of sharing buttons.
-Additional extension plugins are also available for WPSSO, including:
+You might also consider using the WordPress Social Sharing Optimization (WPSSO) plugin instead of NGFB.
+WPSSO is a fork / child of NGFB — they have the same author, the same core features and code-base, but WPSSO is distributed without the sharing buttons and their related features (making WPSSO about 20% smaller than NGFB).
+Additional extension plugins are also available for WPSSO, including two different sharing button extensions: